cappuccino/cappuccino.org/source/learn/ojtest.html.markdown

 #### Structure of your test file

-One of the first rule you need to follow when creating tests is the name of your test file.
-OJTest will only launch tests on files name which follow the pattern `*Test.j`.
+One of the first rule you need to follow when creating tests is how you name your test files.
+OJTest will only launch tests on files with names that follow the pattern `*Test.j`.
 In our case `CPDateFormatterTest.j`.

-Secondly, you need to create a class which has the <b>exact class name as the name of your file</b>.
+Secondly, you need to create a class which has a <b>class name that exactly matches the name of your file</b>.
 This class should inherit from `OJTestCase`.

-`OJTest` gives possibilities to setup and clean your environement before and after your test as well.
+`OJTest` gives possibilities to setup and clean your environment before and after your tests are executed.

     :::objj
     @import <Foundation/Foundation.j>